wesaphzt/privatelocation/README.md

 [GPL v3.0](LICENSE)

 ## Tips
-I'm not a professional app developer, but I enjoy contributing to the open-source community in my spare time.
+I'm not a professional app developer, but I enjoy contributing to the open-source community.
-If you find them useful and want to support me in my mission to create privacy-oriented apps, tips are appreciated.
+If you find them useful, consider supporting me in some way, in my mission to create privacy-oriented & open-source apps.

 BTC: 1GCkvAg9oG79niQTbh6EH9rPALQDXKyHKK